mrhm-dev/full-stack-army/resources/lecture-102/README.md

 1. Accept Header:

-    - The client includes the "Accept" header in the equest to indicate the preferred media types (content types) it can understand.
+    - The client includes the "Accept" header in the request to indicate the preferred media types (content types) it can understand.
     - The server examines the "Accept" header and determines the most appropriate representation to send back to the client based on its capabilities.
       <br>
       Example: